-Here, typecode is what we use to define the type of value that is going to be stored in the array.
-Some of the common typecodes used in the creation of arrays in Python are described in the following table.
+Here, typecode is what you use to define the type of value that is going to be stored in the array and initialization denotes the list of values that will be stored in the array.

 Type Code |